 This is an optional field where you can place a note that helps your Payee identify the purpose of the check.
 This is also the line where you can add account numbers or reference codes if making a payment that needs to be applied to your accounts.
 For example, you may need to write your Social Security Number on the memo line when paying the IRS by check.

-After writing your check, make sure you have a record of it and verify the funds are in the account.
-It may take time for a check to clear.
-Some people don’t deposit or cash checks immediately.
-You don’t want it to bounce.
-This may incur a non-sufficient fund fee assessed by the bank.
+After writing your check, make sure you have a record of it.
+You can use a check register to do so.
+Make sure to verify the funds are in your checking account.
+Some people don’t deposit or cash checks immediately, so that means it may take time for it to clear.
+You don’t want your written check to bounce.
+This may lead to a non-sufficient fund fee assessed by the bank.

 How to Write a Check Examples

 Whether you’re writing a check to a person or a business, the steps are the same.
-The only difference is the payee.
-Taking the check-writing example above, make sure you write the name of the payee on the “Pay to the Order of” line.
+The only difference is the payee or the check recipient.
+Using the check-writing example above, make sure you write the payee’s name on the “Pay to the Order of” line.
 Ensure it’s legible and spelling is correct.

 Write a Check to Cash